OCC's Nursing Handbook

 1. Basic Life Support for the Healthcare Provider (BLS-HCP): Evidence of current BLS Healthcare Provider Certification through the American Heart Association or the American Red Cross, completed in the month of July.
 (BLS certification is typically good for two years (expiration will be shown on card) and must be valid throughout the entire academic year— i.e. it must not be due to expire prior to June 30 of the following year.)

 2. Each student admitted to the nursing program is required to complete the HIPAA, OSHA, and Blood Borne Pathogens assessments successfully, which are administered via ACEMAPP.
 These assessments may be renewed annually.
-The annual fee is $50 (as of 2017).
+The annual fee is $50.
 Additional clinical requirements (immunizations, CPR, etc.) are entered into the ACEMAPP site by the nursing office staff shortly after they are received from the student.
 All ACEMAPP requirements must be kept current.

 4.4 Role of the Nursing Student – Requirements, Expectations, and Standards